Infertility

 What infertility treatments are available?

-Depending on the underlying causes of your infertility or your partner’s, your gynecologist may recommend a combination of medications, lifestyle changes, and surgery.
-Surgery may be necessary to treat endometriosis or blocked or damaged fallopian tubes.
-Or you may need a surgical procedure to remove fibroids from your uterus.
+Depending on the cause of infertility, your gynecologist may recommend medications, lifestyle changes, or surgery.
+Surgery may be necessary to treat conditions like endometriosis, blocked or damaged fallopian tubes, or uterine fibroids.

-If the cause of infertility is hormone-related, balancing your hormone levels may help resolve problems with ovulation.
-Gonadotropins administered as a series of shots and oral medications can also help trigger ovulation so your body releases eggs to increase your chances of becoming pregnant.
+If infertility is hormone-related, balancing hormone levels can improve ovulation.
+Medications, including gonadotropins (administered as shots) and oral treatments, can help trigger ovulation and increase your chances of becoming pregnant.

-Male infertility treatment may include lifestyle changes, medications, or surgery.
+Male infertility treatments may involve lifestyle changes, medications, or surgery, depending on the underlying cause.

 Contact Womens Health Care, PC, by phone or through the online booking tool to schedule a consultation.